alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## sunday, 27 july 2025 | 01:14
+## sunday, 27 july 2025 | 01:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (July 27, 00:59)
+Weather in Moscow (2025-07-27, 01:15)

-🌡️ Temp: A pleasant 17°C (feels just like it) <br>
+🌡️ Temp: A mild 18.6°C <br>
-☀️ Condition: Crystal clear skies <br>
+☀️ Condition: Clear skies <br>
-💨 Wind: Almost calm, with a very light breeze from the SE (0.6 m/s, gusts up to 3.8 m/s) <br>
+💨 Wind: A light Southeast breeze at 2 m/s, with light gusts up to 3.8 m/s <br>
-💧 Humidity: 76% <br>
+💧 Humidity: 70% <br>
-📉 Pressure: Around 1014 mb at sea level, 995 mb at surface <br>
+📉 Pressure: 1013 mb (sea level), 994 mb (surface) <br>
-☁️ Cloud cover: Completely clear <br>
+☁️ Cloud cover: The sky is completely clear <br>
 👁️ Visibility: Excellent at 16 km <br>

-🌟 Quiet and Clear Early Morning <br>
+🌌 Clear and Serene Night <br>
-A serene start to the day with clear skies and calm air.
-The world is still, offering a moment of tranquility before the day fully awakens.
+A beautiful, clear night in Moscow.
+The air is mild and still, perfect for a peaceful evening under the stars.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence